Odyssey Writing Workshop

 Odyssey offers a variety of programs for writers:

 Odyssey Writing Workshop: Our intensive, six-week, in-person workshop is held each summer in Manchester, NH, and is widely considered one of the best workshops in the world for writers of fantasy, science fiction, and horror.
 It is intended for writers whose work is nearing publication quality and for published writers who want to improve their work.
 The application deadline is April 8.

 Odyssey Online Classes: Several online courses are offered each winter.
+Courses are rigorous and demanding, and live class meetings allow interaction between students and the instructor.
 Each course is focused on a specific element of fiction writing and designed for writers at a particular skill level, from beginner to advanced.
-Courses are rigorous and demanding, and include live class interaction between students and the instructor.
+Most classes are helpful for writers of all types of fiction.
 Application deadlines are in December.

 Odyssey Critique Service: Any writer can receive professional-level feedback on his fiction writing through our critique service.
 Critiquers are graduates of the Odyssey Writing Workshop who have gone on to successful careers as professional writers.
 Critiques are thorough, specific, and in depth.